Fee (band)

-Fee was a Christian rock and contemporary worship band from Alpharetta, Georgia, United States named for the group's founder and front-man Steve Fee.
+Fee was a Christian rock and contemporary worship band from Alpharetta, Georgia, United States named for the group's founder and frontman Steve Fee.
 Fee is most known for their hit single, "All Because of Jesus", which peaked at No. 2 on Billboards Hot Christian AC Chart, and at No. 4 on the Hot Christian Songs chart.

 History

 In January 9, 2007, Fee released their second independent record, Burn For You.

 We Shine

 On September 25, 2007, Fee released their major-label debut under the name Fee titled We Shine with INO Records.

 Hope Rising

 In December 2008, Fee went back to the studio to begin production on their fourth studio album.
 The new album, titled Hope Rising, was released on October 6, 2009.

 Breakup

 In April 2010, they stopped playing shows, canceled their upcoming tour, and halted their regular updates of their website.
 No official announcement explaining this was made, though Steve Fee has since admitted to an affair that came to light around that time.
 The group has since disbanded and their website has been taken down.
 Since then, both the band and Steve Fee have been dropped from their label, INO Records.